Axion

-An axion (/ˈæksiɒn/) is a hypothetical elementary particle postulated by the Peccei–Quinn theory in 1977 to resolve the strong CP problem in quantum chromodynamics (QCD).
+An axion (/ˈæksiɒn/) is a hypothetical elementary particle originally theorized in 1978 independently by Frank Wilczek and Steven Weinberg as the Goldstone boson of Peccei–Quinn theory, which had been proposed in 1977 to solve the strong CP problem in quantum chromodynamics (QCD).
 If axions exist and have low mass within a specific range, they are of interest as a possible component of cold dark matter.

 History

 Strong CP problem

-As shown by Gerard 't Hooft, strong interactions of the standard model, QCD, possess a non-trivial vacuum structure that in principle permits violation of the combined symmetries of charge conjugation and parity, collectively known as CP.
+As shown by Gerard 't Hooft, strong interactions of the Standard Model, QCD, possess a non-trivial vacuum structure that in principle permits violation of the combined symmetries of charge conjugation and parity, collectively known as CP.
 Together with effects generated by weak interactions, the effective periodic strong CP-violating term, Θ̅, appears as a Standard Model input – its value is not predicted by the theory, but must be measured.
 However, large CP-violating interactions originating from QCD would induce a large electric dipole moment (EDM) for the neutron.
-Experimental constraints on the currently unobserved EDM implies CP violation from QCD must be extremely tiny and thus Θ̅ must itself be extremely small.
-Since Θ̅ could have any value between 0 and 2π, this presents a "naturalness" problem for the standard model.
+Experimental constraints on the unobserved EDM implies CP violation from QCD must be extremely tiny and thus Θ̅ must itself be extremely small.
+Since Θ̅ could have any value between 0 and 2π, this presents a "naturalness" problem for the Standard Model.
 Why should this parameter find itself so close to zero?
 (Or, why should QCD find itself CP-preserving?)
 This question constitutes what is known as the strong CP problem.

 Prediction

 In 1977, Roberto Peccei and Helen Quinn postulated a more elegant solution to the strong CP problem, the Peccei–Quinn mechanism.
 The idea is to effectively promote Θ̅ to a field.
 This is accomplished by adding a new global symmetry (called a Peccei–Quinn (PQ) symmetry) that becomes spontaneously broken.
 This results in a new particle, as shown independently by Frank Wilczek and Steven Weinberg, that fills the role of Θ̅, naturally relaxing the CP-violation parameter to zero.
-Wilczek named this new hypothesized particle the "axion" after a brand of laundry detergent because it "cleaned up" a problem, while Weinberg called it "the higglet."
+Wilczek named this new hypothesized particle the "axion" after a brand of laundry detergent because it carries the CP-violating "axial" current that "cleaned up" the problem, while Weinberg called it "the higglet".
 Weinberg later agreed to adopt Wilczek's name for the particle.
 Because it has a non-zero mass, the axion is a pseudo-Nambu–Goldstone boson.

 Axion dark matter

+QCD effects produce an effective periodic potential in which the axion field moves.
+Expanding the potential about one of its minima, one finds that the product of the axion mass with the axion decay constant is determined by the topological susceptibility of the QCD vacuum.
+An axion with mass much less than 60 keV/c2 is long-lived and weakly interacting, a perfect dark matter candidate.